collinalexbell/HackMatrix/game-design.md

 - Multiplayer (3)
 - HackLogos (REPL for game menu, missions, etc. I may want to make it in python because of the ascii library) (2,1)
 - Story/Plot (5):
-    Maxwell built a world for his daemon to control and stubled upon something fundamental about the universe (5) Maybe quantum physics can solve the maxwell's daemon problem (5)
+    Maxwell built a world for his daemon to control and stumbled upon something fundamental about the universe (5) Maybe quantum physics can solve the maxwell's daemon problem (5)
 - NPCs (what if some of them are daemons running inside of terminals!!! all of them are hackable) (1,2,5)
 - Linux native windows movable throughout the space (1,2,4)